StaPH-B/midwest-region/in-progress/outline.md

 Bootstrapping is performed by random resampling of aligned sequence data.
 The percentage is then calculated to reflect the percentage of times the resampled alignment cluster the isolates together on the tree.
 A bootstrap value is calculated for every node on the tree.

 ### Classification by clades

+Figures to be included:
+ - Phylogenetic tree with clades colored and labelled

 Classifying pathogen diversity below the species level is often done by examining where isolates are found on a phylogenetic tree.
 More specifically, pathogens can be classified by the clades they belong to on a phylogenetic tree.
 As a reminder, a clade is a group of organisms composed of a common ancestor and its descendants.